Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 When buying coffee beans, you should find on the label or listed on the website what process the coffee is.
 But if you don't, leave and buy from someone else.

-When you store coffee beans correctly, you can keep it fresh for up to four weeks from the time they are going through roasting, but not more than that.
+By storing your coffee beans correctly, you can keep it fresh for up to four weeks from the time it was roasted, but not more than that.

 To freeze or not freeze?